North Korea test fires ballistic missile off east coast | DW | 19.10.2021

 The military in South Korea has confirmed the projectile was a submarine-launched ballistic missile.
 It comes as intelligence chiefs from the US, South Korea and Japan meet in Seoul.

-It is the latest in a series of weapons tests in recent weeks.
+It is believed to be a submarine-launched ballistic missile (SLBM), the South military said of the latest in a series of weapons tests in recent weeks.

-The ballistic missile was launched from Sinpo, Seoul's Joint Chief of Staff said.
+"Our military detected one unidentified short-range ballistic missile presumed to be an SLBM fired by North Korea," Seoul's Joint Chiefs of Staff said.

-"Our military is closely monitoring the situation and maintaining readiness posture in close cooperation with the United States, to prepare for possible additional launches," it added.
+The South Korean military was "closely monitoring the situation and maintaining readiness posture in close cooperation with the United States, to prepare for possible additional launches," it said.

 Japanese Prime Minister Fumio Kishida said two ballistic missiles were fired, calling the North's recent missile tests "very regrettable."

+The prime minister, who is going into a general election later this month, was pulled off the campaign trail to deal with the missile situation.

-Sinpo, a major naval shipyard, is where the North keeps submarines, and equipment for testing submarine-launched ballistic missiles (SLBMs), according to satellite photographs.
+South Korean officials said the ballistic missile was launched from Sinpo, a major naval shipyard, where the North keeps submarines, and equipment for testing SLBMs, according to satellite photographs.

 The launch was the latest in a string of tests, which include a long-range cruise missile, a train-launched weapon, and what the North said was a hypersonic warhead.